What is Access?

 - Stephanie May: head of Virgin Radio.

 - Students are usually in college between three and four days per week, depending on what additional support they require for English and maths.

-- Courses generally run from the first week in September to the last week in June.
+- Courses generally run from the first week in September to the first week in July.
 We operate three terms with standard half-term breaks.

 - The first six weeks of each course is an induction period designed to make sure your child is happy and on the right course.